Surah: Names of chapters in the Quran

 Arab tradition, similar to other tribal cultures of that time, was to name things according to their unique characteristics.
 They used this same method to name Quranic chapters.
-Most chapter names are found in hadith.
+Most chapter names are found in the ahadith.
 Some were named according to their central theme, such as Al-Fatiha (The Opening) and Yusuf (Joseph), and some were named for the first word at the beginning of the chapter, such as Qaf, Ya-Sin, and ar-Rahman.
 Some surahs were also named according to a unique word that occurs in the chapter, such as al-Baqarah (The Cow), An-Nur (The Light), al-Nahl (The Bee), Az-Zukhruf (The Ornaments of Gold), Al-Hadid (The Iron), and Al-Ma'un (The Small Kindness).